 IT sector has attained an all-new level of awesomeness with the reference of time, and credit entirely goes to its cloud services.
 With the help of these, container orchestration and data management have become a piece of cake for managers.
 There are a lot of tools or services available in the market to handle these tasks.

 However, the two most powerful IT cloud container management platforms are ‘Kubernetes’ & ‘Docker Swarm’.
 Both have unique specialities of their own, and they are being used across various industries around the world for different purposes.
 Let us understand these two platforms in a better way and explore the difference between them.
-The below ones are the topics which we are going to deal in this article.
+The below ones are the topics which we are going to deal with in this article.

 Kubernetes is basically a result of Google’s excellence in running production workloads.
-The gigantic IT firm has been working on this platform for past 15 years.
+The gigantic IT firm has been working on this platform for the past 15 years.
 As per its official website, ‘Kubernetes is basically an open-source system that works for automating management, scaling & deployment of containerized applications’.
 It works with a principal that allows it to scale & manage billions of containers without increasing the operations team.
-Furthermore, it is an open source platform, by which, you can take all the advantages of hybrid, public, or on-premises cloud infrastructure.
+Furthermore, it is an open-source platform, by which, you can take all the advantages of hybrid, public, or on-premises cloud infrastructure.
 It also lets you effortlessly move workloads to where it really matters to you.

 [Related Page: Overview of Kubernetes]

 Docker Swarm is basically a clustering and scheduling tool specifically for Docker containers.
 Working on the basic Docker API & networking, it allows users to drop the work anywhere they want.
 Docker Swarm works on the following principles that makes it one of the best in the market.